lathspell/java_test/java_test_mycloudstack1/README.md

 Spring Boot with Graylog
 ========================

-This demo shows a REST server that exports Logfiles to Graylog.
+This demo shows a REST server that
+- provides Swagger/OpenAPI docs
+- provides Swagger/OpenAPI browser
+- Builds a Docker image
+- Uses this image for integration tests
+- writes structured, JSON encoded, logs to stdout
+- has Docker ship them, GELF encoded, to Graylog (temporary does it himself via logback, see https://stackoverflow.com/questions/55079751/)
+- provides Metrics that are read by Prometheus
+- has a SSL/auth frontend proxy

 Setup
 =====